fpadovani/communicative_baby_dpo/README.md

 - *`./evaluation/evaluate_dialogue_minpairs.py`*
 - *`./evaluation/evaluate_lexicon.py`*

 **BASELINE**: the baseline model provided by the organizer of the BabyLM Challenge, it is trained on 10M tokens, but winning architecture from last year.
 [BabyLM-community/babylm-baseline-10m-gpt-bert-causal-focus][https://huggingface.co/BabyLM-community/babylm-baseline-10m-gpt-bert-causal-focus].
-It scores
+It scores **77.7%** (accuracy) on Zorro and **58.3%** on the dialogue minimal pairs evaluation set based on words match, and **57.4%** on dialogue minimal pairs based on tokens match.
+The result on lexical decision task is **56.7%**.

 **PRE-TRAINED**: our *bbunzeck/another-llama* baseline model scores **65.5%** (accuracy) on Zorro and **64.3%** on the minimal pairs evaluation set based on words match, and **63.8%** on dialogue minimal pairs based on tokens match.
 It scores **40.3%** on the lexical decision task. \